Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 This article is ostensibly about writing code to drive a Processing sketch from a MIDI stream, but along the way it touches on creating a configuration class for Processing, ways to structure code for the `draw` loop, dynamically calling methods given some string, and organizing code when you are still largely experimenting.

-The complete source code can be found [[FIXME HERE]].
+The complete source code can be found on [Neurogami's github](https://github.com/Neurogami/Scripting_Processing_with_MIDI).
 Parts of it will look somewhat different from what is shown here because it kept evolving as this was written.
 That's the nature of creative coding.

 ## Getting started ##